anthonybaulo/ml-proposals/proposals.md

 ## Data Sources

 The Million Song Dataset (+300G) is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
 Once I determine an adequate sample of tracks, I can query the Spotify API with each track name to obtain the popularity score.
+The data will be merged and stored in a Postgres DB.

+Given the size of the dataset, this work should be done on an AWS instance, potentially leveraging Spark.

 [Table of Contents^](#top)<br>